System-Admins/m365assessment/README.md

 # Introduction
-Welcome to the Microsoft 365 assessment module!
+Welcome to the Microsoft 365 assessment PowerShell module!

 This tool is designed to provide a comprehensive evaluation of your Microsoft 365 environment, ensuring alignment with industry-leading standards such as CIS (Center for Internet Security) benchmarks, Microsoft secure score and other best practices prevalent in the industry.